 Your application states you as a student union sabbatical officer.

 If you want to stay in the UK for more than six months, then you must pay the Immigration Healthcare Surcharge (IHS).
 The amount you need to pay varies depending on how long you’re planning to stay in the country.

 If you are staying for less than six months, you’re expected to pay half the annual amount.
 If you’re staying more than six months, then you should pay the full annual amount.

 Paying for the IHS gives you access to use the National Health Service (NHS).
-This, however, doesn’t cover everything as you still have to pay for dental treatments, prescriptions, assisted conception, eye tests, and other auxiliary treatments.
+This, however, doesn’t cover everything; you still have to pay for dental treatments, prescriptions, assisted conception, eye tests, and other auxiliary treatments.

 The documents needed for your UK visa application are plenty, and in order to make sure you don’t miss any, we’ve compiled them all in this list for you.
-So, jot them down in a checklist so you don’t forget any!
+So, jot them down in a checklist to avoid forgetting anything!